xraypy/xraylarch/doc/xafs/feffit.rst

     N_{\rm ind} \approx  \frac{2 \Delta k \Delta R}{\pi} + 1

 where :math:`\Delta k` and :math:`\Delta R` are the :math:`k` and :math:`R`
 range of the usable data under consideration.
-E. A. Stern argues [SternNIDP] convincingly that the '+1' there could safely be put as '+2', but we'll remain conservative and keep the '+1.
+E. A. Stern [Stern1993]_ argues convincingly that the '+1' here should be '+2', but we'll remain conservative and keep the '+1', and use this value not only for fit statistics but to limit the maximum number of free variables allowed in a fit.
 In general, this greatly limits the number of parameters thar can be successfully used in a fit.
 It should be noted that this limitation is inherent in XAFS (and many other techniques that rely on oscillatory signals), and not a consequence of using Fourier transforms in the analysis.

 Because of this fundamental information limit, it is usual to purposely limit the spectra being analyzed.
 Of course, one usually limits how far